googleapis/google-api-python-client/docs/start.md

 ### Build the service object

 Whether you are using simple or authorized API access, you use the [build()](http://googleapis.github.io/google-api-python-client/docs/epy/googleapiclient.discovery-module.html#build) function to create a service object.
 It takes an API name and API version as arguments.
 You can see the list of all API versions on the [Supported APIs](dyn/index.md) page.
-The service object is constructed with methods specific to the given API.
+When `build()` is called, a service object will attempt to be constructed with methods specific to the given API.

 `httplib2`, the underlying transport library, makes all connections persistent by default.
 Use the service object with a context manager or call `close` to avoid leaving sockets open.